cadizjavier/Dazzle/README.md

 ### CLI commands

-`dazzle generate events.yml` Do the code generation for the events defined on the `events.yml` file.
+`dazzle generate events.yml` Do code generation for the events defined on the `events.yml` file.
+This is the default command, if you omit the `generate` word it will work.

 `dazzle scaffold` Copy all the predefined templates to your project.